Western Animation: Batman: The Dark Knight Returns

 Crapsack World: At the beginning of the film, Gotham has slowly become this since Batman's original retirement.
 Crime is out of control.
 In addition to the normal thieves, rapists and murderers having relatively free reign due to a now impotent police force, the new Mutant gang is murdering men, women and children For the Evulz with the intent to take over the city and impose their own violent, blood-soaked despotic rule.
 Everyone else lives in fear for their lives.
 Finally, Bruce can take it no longer and decides that Gotham will get better because he will force it to.

 Create Your Own Villain: Discussed by Wolper concerning all of Batman's rogues.
 Apparently his mere presence propagates a social disease that creates costumed psychopaths.

 The Mutant Leader delivers one to Batman in their first confrontation.
 Batman tried to match strength with strength and failed to even put a dent in the leader while nearly being killed himself.

 Subverted in the final fight with Superman in the second film.
 Supes could have ended the fight before it even started if he'd had no scruples about killing Batman as quickly as possible.
 Superman regarding Bruce as a friend, having a no-kill rule, and being somewhat weakened by other events turned the fight into a fairly evenly matched Pummel Duel.

-Darker and Edgier/Lighter and Softer: By distilling and expanding on the source material we have scenes such as taking out the mutant leader's rape threat and the character of Byron Brassballs limited, and others like the Joker's massacre and Robin more directly killing made more graphic.
+Darker and Edgier/Lighter and Softer: By distilling and expanding on the source material we have scenes such as taking out the Mutant leader's rape threat and limiting Byron Brassballs' assholishness, and others like the Joker's massacre and Robin more directly killing made more graphic.